-- Rank of associate professor or professor

-- Demonstrated excellence and significant accomplishment in at least one area and competence in others
+- Rank of associate professor or professor - Demonstrated excellence and significant accomplishment in education or scholarship, and competence in all mission areas (education, scholarship, and service) - Promise of long-term usefulness to the University

-- o Teaching/instructional/academic support service

-- Scholarship/creative productivity

-- University service

-- Professional/community service

-- Promise of long-term usefulness to the University

 The timeline for tenure is outlined below.
 Steps are to be completed by the dates indicated.